Darktrace Privacy & Data Protection Notice

 · Right to opt-out of website requirements.

 You can make these requests by emailing email@example.com.

 Changes to our Privacy & Data Protection Policy

-Darktrace reserves the right to amend this Privacy and Data Protection Policy at any time, for any reason, without notice to you, other than the posting of the amended Privacy and Data Protection Policy at this Site.
-You should check our Site to see the current Privacy and Data Protection Policy that is in effect and any changes that may have been made to it.
+Darktrace reserves the right to amend this Privacy and Data Protection Notice at any time, for any reason, without notice to you, other than the posting of the amended Privacy and Data Protection Notice at this Site.
+You should check our Site to see the current Privacy and Data Protection Notice that is in effect and any changes that may have been made to it.

-This policy was last amended on 20 February 2020.
+This Notice was last amended on 11 November 2022.

 Data Privacy Officer

 Darktrace is headquartered in Cambridge, United Kingdom.
 Darktrace has appointed an internal Data Protection Officer for you to contact if you have any questions or concerns about Darktrace’s Privacy and Data Protection Notice.
 The contact information for the Darktrace Data Protection Officer is as follows:

 Maurice Wilkes Building

 St John’s Innovation Park